Fesouille/Cookies-clicker/README.md

 Cookies Clicker
 =================================

-Group project of [Broutin Jean-Marc](https://github.com/jmbroutin), [Diambu Antoine](https://github.com/AntoineDia), [Ismail Joseph](https://github.com/Fesouille) et [Wauquier Teddy](https://github.com/Elleonors).
+Group project of [Broutin Jean-Marc](https://github.com/jmbroutin), [Diambu Antoine](https://github.com/AntoineDia), [Ismail Joseph](https://github.com/Fesouille) and [Wauquier Teddy](https://github.com/Elleonors).
 ----------------------------------

 *Exercice realized from the 07 february 2019 to 14 february 2019, as a group project for the formation [BeCode](https://www.becode.org/) to be a Web Developper*

 * Project:
 For this project, we have to realize a game based on the famous [Cookie Clicker](http://orteil.dashnet.org/cookieclicker/).
 As our first game, we don't have to make it 100% similar, but we have a list of given functionalities to create (such as 'the multiplier', 'the autoclicker', 'the bonus').
-In order to achieve this project in group, we made use of [Trello](https://trello.com/) as our Kanban tool.
+In order to achieve this project in group, we made use of [Trello](https://trello.com/b/qQLJ6aG3) as our Kanban tool.

 * Content:
 	* HTML file: contains the head, body, and links to javascript and css files.